brentvollebregt/nitratine.net/posts/new-zealand-cyber-security-challenge-2019-round-0-solutions/post.md

 ### Challenge 6
 This challenge supplies you a .ova file you can import to virtual box.
 When imported, a small Linux OS is presented with the file `validate` at /home/tc.
 When run, it asks you for a flag and waits a few seconds before saying if it's correct for not.

-When I was first attempting this, I had written a shell script using vi on the VM (lord help me) to get all the strings out of `validate` and run them though the program.
+When I was first attempting this, I had written a shell script using vi on the VM (lord help me) to get all the strings out of `validate` and run them through the program.
 Obviously this didn't work because they learnt their lesson from last year.

 I decided to extract the ova file using 7-Zip on a windows machine and then unzipped `VM-disk001.vmdk` within.
 Looking in \home\tc I could then easily access the `validate` file.
 I then went to [onlinedisassembler.com](https://onlinedisassembler.com/static/home/index.html) for a dirty way to look at what this binary contained.